Running/Injuries

 • Tendons respond to progressive loading, not complete rest

-• Mid-portion: Eccentric heel drops are evidence-based first-line treatment
+• Mid-portion: Eccentric heel drops are evidence-based first-line treatment (Alfredson protocol)

-• Insertional: Do eccentrics on FLAT surface only - loading over edge is contraindicated
+• Insertional: Do eccentrics on FLAT surface only, loading over edge is contraindicated

 • Complete rest often makes tendons weaker and more susceptible to injury

-• Expect 3-6 months for full recovery - tendons heal slowly
+• Expect 3-6 months for full recovery, tendons heal slowly

 Contraindicated Movements